 The most traditional aspect of this recipe is that the bread isn’t toasted.
 In most American recipes (like the creative ones below), chefs recommend toasting the bread to avoid soggy croutons.
 However, the more traditional way of preparing this Italian dish with American ingredients is to wait a few more days for your bread to dry out before cutting them into cubes and sprinkling them with cold water.
 Ideally, the chunks of bread in panzanella should be chewy, not soggy and not crunchy.

 In Tuscany, bread is made without salt (dating back to periods when it was highly taxed).
 The lack of salt results in bread that becomes stale quickly.
 You can now see why there are so many Italian dishes that call for day-old or stale bread.
 It’s tricky to find this kind of salt-free rustic bread in the United States, so when making your own panzanella, just give the bread a few more days.
 If you’re feeling extra motivated, you could try your hand at baking a traditional Tuscan loaf from scratch.

 While the original is delicious, we’ve loved finding alternative panzanella recipes that include everything from bacon to plums.
 At your next summer party or picnic, why not try out a few and have your guests rate the traditional versus these wild cards?
 Here are some of our favorites:

-This BLT panzanella that calls for thick-cut bacon, and other new additions like Dijon mustard, honey, avocados, and capers.
+This BLT Panzanella salad that calls for thick-cut bacon, and other new additions like spinach, boiled eggs, and blue cheese.

 The tomato and stone-fruit panzanella with burrata from New York chefs Fabian von Hauske and Jeremiah Stone.
 The peaches and creamy burrata cheese make it feel extra summery.